hull/hull-connectors/packages/connectors/hull-hunter/assets/readme.md

-# Hunter.io
+# Hunter

-This connector currently supports hunter.io Email Finder feature.
+This connector currently supports Hunter (hunter.io) Email Finder feature.
 Which allows to find email address of a person based on 2 data points - person's name and company domain or name.
 As a result it allows to obtain this identifier for Hull User Profile in order to process it in other tools or merge/unify with existing user profile.

 **IMPORTANT:** this is BETA connector and may contain major bugs, use with caution on safe data first.
 Consider pausing the connector and running it manually before enabling automatic flow.